 - Limited capital.
 You may not get approved for 100 percent purchase order financing.
 In fact, most companies only approve 80 to 90 percent of the purchase order.
 This means your company will be stuck footing the remainder of the bill right away.

 - Steep fees.
 You may find that the fees for purchase order lending are a bit higher than other financing options.

 Not quite sold on the idea of purchase order financing or wanting to explore other alternatives?
 These options are also viable for commercial construction contractors.

 Billd is a payment solution that makes it easy to get the materials needed for your client’s construction projects without emptying your company’s bank account.
 It’s easy to use the service, and you’ll have up to 120 days to cover the costs.
-Here’s how it works:
+If you want to learn more, you can fill out this simple form to begin the free enrollment process.
+After you enroll, here’s how it works:

 - Use the seamless online tool to create your account.
 You’ll also need to upload a copy of your contract for the project, the corresponding supplier quote, and the date you need payment.